 This was one of our most memorable tours.
 We saw this familiar city in a whole new way.
 Wendella offers a 45 or a 90 minute river architecture tour.

-- The 45 minute duration was perfect for a boat cruise with the kids while we learned some of Chicago’s tumultuous past.
+- The 45 minute duration was perfect for a boat cruise in Chicago with kids while we learned some of Chicago’s tumultuous past and gained a new appreciation for its architectural masterpieces.

-- The lower level does have air conditioning if you tour on an exceptionally hot day, but it will get crowded.
+- The lower level offers air conditioning if you tour on an exceptionally hot day, but it will get crowded.

-If you opt out of the river cruise option, make sure you still spend some time exploring the Riverwalk.
+If you opt out of the river cruise option, make sure you still spend some time exploring the Riverwalk in Chicago with kids.
 A good place to start is right outside the Trump Tower.

 13. Navy Pier